schollz/kiki/README.md

 This will start your local server instance and open up a browser to `localhost:8003` so that you can interact with the network.
 Right now, to sync you can add another open server (currently the only available one is https://kiki.network, but you can make your own).

-# The 50 precepts
+# The 35 precepts

-You will be able to understand the design and usage of *kiki* by reading the following 50 precepts.
+You will be able to understand the design and usage of *kiki* by reading the following 35 precepts.

-*Fundamentals*
+### Fundamentals

 1. Information in *kiki* is stored in **letters**.
 2. A **letter** is defined to have **recipients**, **content**, and a **purpose**: